eugenetriguba/photos/README.md

 ## Prerequisites

-In order to build this project, you'll need to have Qt 5 and OpenCV 4 installed on your system.
+In order to build this project, you'll need to have Qt 5 installed on your system.
 Once you've done that, you can use Qt's `qmake` tool in order to build the project. `qmake` is a Makefile generation tool, similar to a tool like CMake but more Qt specific.
 Furthermore, `qmake` relies